 - If you want to test your outbound, don’t be in a hurry to hire a team.
 The testing phase doesn’t always drive results.
 It takes several attempts before you’re able to find the right direction.
 When businesses trust their testing phase to other teams, they want the results right here, right now — and when it doesn’t happen, they grow frustrated and give up on both their outbound efforts and the idea of working with outsourcing companies.

 So, this is how things are done at Belkins.
-If you enjoyed this peek behind our B2B curtains or want to suggest a topic, let us know!
+If you enjoyed this peek behind our B2B lead generation curtains or want to suggest a topic, let us know!